 Ask your employer if it runs a childcare voucher scheme.

-Check with your Human Resources / Personnel department to see if yours does.
-Most big employers, such as Lloyds, Barclays and Sony offer the schemes.
-Many NHS Trusts and Ministry of Defence departments do too and since 2006 teachers have also been able to use the scheme.
+Check with your human resources or personnel department to see if yours does.
+Most big employers, includng Lloyds, Barclays and Sony, offer the schemes.
+Many NHS trusts and Ministry of Defence departments do too while teachers can also use the scheme.

-Sadly, if you're a sole trader you're not eligible, as you're not classed as an employer.
+If you're a sole trader, you're not eligible as you're not classed as an employer.

 What if your employer doesn't offer a scheme?

 Providing childcare vouchers shouldn't cost your employer any money.
-In fact, as they don't pay national insurance on the vouchers, it actually makes them serious proft - £100s per employee!
-So try and persuade them; perhaps chat to other parents and go as a group to request the facility, even printing out this article to show them.
+In fact, as they don't pay national insurance on the vouchers, it actually makes them serious profit - £100s per employee!
+So try to persuade them.
+You could chat to other parents and go as a group to request the facility, even printing out this guide to show them.